shideneyu/ownlan/README.md

         ntoa                The client is targeted to get disconnected, using a neighbour table overflow attack.
 Requires a victim ip.
                           * Required options: victim_ip
                           * Falcultative options: random_mac
-        fake-ip-conflict    Generate a fake ip conflict to the victim.
-Can be used along all the others attacks, or alone.
-                          * Required options: victim_ip [Not Implemented]

         resynchronize       Operate a dual duplex attack on a victim to disconnect the attacker and heal the victim.
 Warning: If you are the victim, you will have to fill the optional options.
                           * Required options: victim_ip
                           * Optional options: victim_mac , gateway_mac
-        stealth             Becomes invisible from network scanners, preventing you from getting targeted.
-[Not Implemented] static              Set a static ARP Cache for the current session.
-Good against first-duplex ARP Cache Poisoning.
-[Not Implemented] freeze              Reset and Freeze your ARP Cache.
-Good against NTOAs.
-[Not Implemented]

 - Where  [Other Options] can be: